inet-framework/inet-showcases/docs/visualizer/packetdrop/index.md

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" src="packetdrop22.mp4" width="414" height="477"></video>

-Note the packet drop animation at <var>host1</var>.
+Note the packet drop animation at `host1`.
 The packet drops are also evidenced in the log:

 <img class="screen" src="log_notconnected_2.png">

 ## Further information

-For more information, refer to the <var>PacketDropVisualizer</var> NED documentation.
+For more information, refer to the `PacketDropVisualizer` NED documentation.

 ## Discussion